 - Soroptimist Live Your Dreams Award

-The Soroptimist Live Your Dreams Award provides support and financial assistance to women earning a basic income in their families.
+The Soroptimist Live, Your Dreams Award, provides support and financial assistance to women earning a basic income in their families.
 The organization funds more than $2.6 million for 1,700 women each year.
-It offers various scholarships for women over 40.
+In addition, it offers various scholarships for women over 40.

-If you want to apply, you must be the main source of financial assistance for your family.
+If you want to apply, you must be your family’s primary source of financial assistance.
 Additionally, you must enroll in a job training program or a four-year college or university.
 Applicants must also be able to express financial needs.

 In previous years, Soroptimist applications were accepted from August to mid-November.
 To apply, complete the online application along with two reference forms.
 Then, submit your application within the acceptance period.
 Club Scholarship amounts vary at the local club level.

 Soroptimist’s 28 geographical locations Local club applicants are eligible for awards at the local level.
 Each Soroptimist area pays $ 5,000 to the first-place winner.
-Some areas offer an additional $ 3,000.
-The top 28 finishers from 28 geographical areas are eligible for one of the three $ 10,000 Finalist Awards.
+Some sites offer an additional $ 3,000.
+In addition, the top 28 finishers from 28 geographical areas are eligible for one of the three $ 10,000 Finalist Awards.

-Care grants can be used to cover any expenses, including childcare, books, and transportation.
-To qualify, you must be the main source of income for your family, and you must enroll in a job training program or a four-year university.
-Similarly, you need to be able to prove that you need financial help.
+Care grants can cover any expenses, including childcare, books, and transportation.
+To qualify, you must be your family’s main source of income, and you must enroll in a job training program or a four-year university.
+Similarly, you need to prove that you need financial help.
 So, if you are looking for a scholarship for woman over 40, you can visit their official website.

 - PEO program for continuing education grant: college grants for adults over 40

 If you meet these requirements and want to apply for a scholarship for woman over 40, you must have the sponsorship of a local PEO club.
 However, membership is not required.
-You can fill out the sponsorship form and submit it to the local chapter, and get the best college grants for adults over 40.
+Instead, you can complete the sponsorship form, submit it to the local chapter, and get the best college grants for adults over 40.